ISL 2018-19 Final: Sunil Chhetri - Defending was important against FC Goa | Goal.com

 ISL 2018-19 Final: Sunil Chhetri - Defending was important against FC Goa

-In a hard-fought final of the 2018-19 Indian Super League (ISL), Bengaluru FC took it to extra time, winning 1-0 over FC Goa on Sunday.
+In a hard-fought final of the 2018-19 Indian Super League (ISL), Bengaluru FC took it to extra time and won 1-0 against FC Goa on Sunday.

 The message from the coach was that we try to attack but as soon as we lose the ball, we come back and defend, have the numbers (at the back).
 For players like me, Miku and Udanta (Singh), it was not easy because we are attacking minded players.
 I am glad we did it because Nishu (Kumar) and (Harmanjot) Khabra got that security when Udanta and I traced back," he told after the celebrations that followed.